Set up Sophos Firewall Site-to-Site IPsec VPN

 - Are there overlapping networks?

-- Is NAT solved in the IPsec connection or through separate NAT rules?
+- Is NAT handled in the IPsec connection or through separate NAT rules?

 - Is the return direction documented?